VladimirVuletic/github-workflows/workflows/updating-your-project.md

 And an option to delete the branch by clicking **Delete branch**, which we'll do.

 After we've done that, we can delete that branch locally as well.
+First, move the **HEAD** back to **main** with `git checkout main`, and then delete new-feature branch with: `git branch -d new-feature`

+**Note**: You will probably get an error that the branch new-feature is not fully merged, which means that there are changes on it that are not present on our local main.
+But since we will pull our changes to **main** from the remote (which is fully merged now) we don't care.
+So we can confirm deleting with `git branch -D new-feature`

+9. Finally, sync your main to the fully merged remote main with `git pull`.

+And you're done!
+That's the right way of updating your own project.
+Or just keep pushing to **main**, I'm not your mom and it's your project.